 Do you have a long-standing relationship with perfectionism?
 Is there something new you want to try, yet the thought of putting yourself out there before you have perfected it seems impossible?
 Are you afraid that when you start at the bottom of the learning curve and perform in front of others, the thought of them judging you or being disappointed in you prevents you from moving forward?
 I, too, have struggled with these thoughts, particularly when they create barriers to what I want to achieve and who I want to become.

-There was one point in my career where I was at the top of my learning curve and wanted to seek other avenues to pursue.
+There was one point in my career when I was at the top of my learning curve and wanted to seek other avenues to pursue.
 I needed help processing my thoughts that had no pattern or form.
-I was stunted in moving forward, so I met with my mentor numerous times during this season of unrest.
+I could not find a way to move forward, so I met with my mentor numerous times during this season of unrest.

 There is a popular saying that a picture is worth a thousand words.
 Yet I also believe that a degree is worth a thousand words.
 The two images that embody my experience of going back to school are a cocoon and a marathon.